Liyubov/open_tree_data_analysis/Readme.md

 # Open Tree Data Analysis
 ### Exploring hidden tree patterns with urban walks in Rome
 ### Project Description
-As a continuation of the EDEN project and part of STARTS.EU project, **Trees in cities** is a project that focuses on cities' green spaces, specifically on urban trees and their potential effect on the life of people.
+As part of STARTS.EU project, **Trees in cities** is a project that focuses on cities' green spaces, specifically on urban trees and their potential effect on the life of people.
 There are two main datasets in the project: depersonalized human trajectories (with induced noise) and open data of trees in Rome.
 We analyse layered geographical data and use statistical spatial analysis.
 More importantly, in this project, we introduce a new measure, **Green Index**, to assess the information about the city walks.

 This project tackles the issue of the integration of trees into the cityscape.
 It is motivated mainly by post-COVID city crisis recovery and how to keep cities greener and more suitable for people to live in.
 ### Hypothesis